-Before you start working on these, it is crucial to have good equipment.
-It doesn’t have to be a $300 paddle designed by a pro, but it has to be assembled with a decent rubber that can generate spin, otherwise, there will be no point in doing the shots.
-A JET400 or better paddle is a great beginner's paddle with plenty of room for growth.
+Before you start working on these, it is helpful to have good equipment.
+It doesn’t have to be a $300 paddle designed by a pro, but you'll need a decent rubber that can generate spin to execute these shots properly.
+Our Impact Series are great beginner's paddles with plenty of room for growth.

 You’ll also want to make sure you’re holding the paddle correctly, that your stance is good, and last, but definitely not least, never underestimate the importance of footwork!
-Think of these three things as pillars of your game.
+Think of these three things as the foundation of your game.
 Your game can only be as strong as its foundation.

 How to Master The Forehand Drive (Counter)

 Before getting into the execution of the stroke, we should focus on the stance.
-Your body should be positioned close to the table, with your right leg further from the table than your left (vise versa is you’re a lefty).
+Your body should be positioned close to the table, with your right leg further from the table than your left (switch if you’re a lefty).
 Most of your body weight should be put on the balls of your feet and your knees should be slightly bent.
-This will allow you faster movement.
+This will allow you to move quickly.